Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 But even this theory stumbled on the problem of just what constituted a fact and on the difficulty of reconciling truth-value and weight.
 Russell, in his later writings, and Prof. Scheffer, have achieved a formulation which attempts to give the greatest possibility of determining the essence of meaning.[^arg-11] Statements become replies to pure hypotheses which, moreover have to be endorsed by the proper criterion.
 The statement "Scott is the author of Waverley" is the affirmative answer, empirically endorsed, to the questions:

-Did at least one men write Waverley?
+Did at least one man write Waverley?
 Did only one Man write Waverley?
 Was this man Scott?